typelevel/Laika/docs/using-laika/output.md

 Similar to the PDF export, it allows you to transform an entire directory with text markup, CSS, image and font files into a single EPUB container.

-The EPUB renderer can be used with the `Transform` or `Render` APIs:

-    Transform from Markdown to EPUB fromDirectory "src" toFile "out.epub"

-    val tree: DocumentTree = Parse as Markdown fromDirectory "src" Render as EPUB from tree toFile "out.epub"

-See [Using the Library API] for more details on these APIs.

 If you are using the sbt plugin you can use several of its task for generating EPUB files: